The $H^\infty$-functional calculus for bisectorial Clifford operators: Introduction

 In Section~\ref{sec_Extended}, the $\omega$-functional calculus is extended to functions which admit finite limits at zero and at infinity, i.e. to functions of the form $f(s)=f_\infty+(1+s^2)^{-1}(f_0-f_\infty)+\widetilde{f}(s)$, where $f_0,f_\infty\in\mathbb{R}_n$ and $\widetilde{f}$ is a function which satisfies the assumptions of the $\omega$-functional calculus in Section~\ref{sec_Omega}.
 The extended $\omega$-functional calculus is then defined as the bounded operator

+All the above mentioned results of the $\omega$-functional calculus in Section~\ref{sec_Omega} are in an adequate way also proven for this extended functional calculus.
+Moreover, the very important spectral mapping theorem, Theorem~\ref{thm_Spectral_mapping}, gives a close connection between $\sigma_S(g(T))$ and $g(\sigma_S(T))$.
+While for bounded operators $T\in\mathcal{B}(V)$, this connection is simply $\sigma_S(g(T))=g(\sigma_S(T))$, see \cite[Theorem 4.2.1]{CGK}, the limit points of $g$ at $0$ and at $\infty$ do not fit into this elegant equality in the case of bisectorial operators.

 In Section~\ref{sec_Hinfty}, the extended $\omega$-functional calculus is finally generalized to the $H^\infty$-functional calculus of regularizable functions.
-These are all left slice hyperholomorphic functions $f$, for which there exists some intrinsic function $e$ which is regular enough, such that for $e$ and for $ef$, the extended $\omega$-functional calculus of Section~\ref{sec_Extended} is applicable.
+These are all left slice hyperholomorphic functions $f$, for which there exists some intrinsic function $e$ which decays fast enough at $0$ and at $\infty$, such that for $e$ and for $ef$, the extended $\omega$-functional calculus of Definition~\ref{defi_Extended} is applicable.
 Moreover, $e(T)$ is assumed to be injective.
 For those functions the $H^\infty$-functional calculus is defined as

 and clearly gives an unbounded operator because $e(T)^{-1}$ is not everywhere defined.
 In particular, functions which are polynomially growing at infinity are regularizable, and if $T$ is injective also polynomial growth at zero is allowed, see Proposition~\ref{prop_Polynomial_functions}.
+Also here, the basic properties like product rule in Theorem~\ref{thm_Product_Hinfty}, the connection to the polynomial functional calculus in Corollary~\ref{cor_Composition_Hinfty}, Theorem~\ref{thm_Rational_Hinfty} and Proposition~\ref{prop_Product_Hinfty_pf}, as well as the commutation relations in Corollary~\ref{cor_Commutation_Hinfty} are proven for the $H^\infty$-functional calculus.
+Note that many identities which hold with equality for the $\omega$- and the extended functional calculus, are only operator inclusions for the $H\infty$-functional calculus.
+This is due to the fact that $f(T)$ is unbounded here, and the operator domain sometimes shrink under certain manipulations.
+A big missing part is the extension of the spectral mapping theorem to $H^\infty$-functional calculus, where it is not known whether this is possible.